theSekyi/virgin_media_test/README.md

 6. To ran predictions on using a trained model ran, `python scripts/prediction.py`
-   This loads the trained model from the directory above and outputs a resulting CSV to `output/results.csv`
+   This loads the trained model from the directory above and outputs a resulting CSV to `output/results.csv`.
+The contents of the output directory will be excluded from using .gitignore

 7. We also have some tests written in pytest.
 To run the tests, use the command `pytest`